-- a) Details of the centre - b) Details of the contact person at the centre - c) The name of the course or programme (Induction and Simulator; Sea Time Reduction; Shuttle Tanker Courses; DP Emergency Shiphandling; DP Knowledge for Technical Staff; DP Refresher and Competency Assessment) - d) Description and layout of the equipment - e) Instructor CVs, photographs and DP Certificates - f) A copy of each instructor's training programme signed off by an experienced training DP instructor (see definition in Annex 6). - g) Relevant forms such as the Accreditation application, Accreditation agreement, confidentiality agreement and checklist should be signed and sent into the NI.
+- Details of the centre. - Details of the contact person at the centre. - The name of the course or programme (Induction and Simulator; Sea Time Reduction; Shuttle Tanker Courses; DP Emergency Shiphandling; DP Vessel Maintainer (DPMV); Revalidation; DP Refresher and Competency Assessment). - Description and layout of the equipment. - Instructor CVs, photographs and DP certificates. - A copy of each instructor's training programme signed off by an experienced training DP instructor (see definition in Annex 6). - Relevant forms such as the accreditation application, accreditation agreement, confidentiality agreement, non-disclosure, plagiarism and checklist should be signed and sent to The NI.